-A Direct "subsidized" Stafford loan is a loan where the federal government pays the interest while the student is enrolled and taking at least 6 credit hours.
-The interest rate for a subsidized loan is at a fixed rate of 3.73% for undergraduate student loans disbursed after July 1, 2021, through June 30, 2022.
-A Direct "Unsubsidized" Stafford loan is a loan where the student will be charged a 3.73% fixed interest rate for undergraduate loans disbursed after July 1, 2021, through June 30, 2022 and the interest is added to the principal (capitalized) upon disbursement.
+A Direct "subsidized" Stafford Loan is a loan where the federal government pays the interest while the student is enrolled and taking at least 6 credit hours.
+A Direct "Unsubsidized" Stafford Loan is a loan where the federal government does not pay the interest while the student is enrolled and taking at least 6 credits.
+The interest is added to the principal (capitalized) upon disbursement.
 Loan payments can be paid while the student is enrolled or deferred until completion of their enrollment.
 For information on the Direct Stafford Loan Eligibility chart, please visit the Financial Aid Services site at fitnyc.edu/admissions/costs/financial-aid.

 Direct Stafford Loans are the recommended first choice in borrowing for both undergraduate and graduate enrollment.
 Once a student has reached the annual Direct Stafford Loan limit, they may choose from several federal loan options based on their degree status.
 The loans include the PLUS loan for parents of dependent undergraduate students or the PLUS loan for graduate students.
-The fixed interest rate is 6.28% for Federal Direct Parent PLUS loans disbursed between July 1, 2021, and June 30, 2022.
-Parents with "good" credit histories may borrow up to the cost of attendance (COA) less other financial aid for their dependent undergraduate student student who is enrolled in an undergraduate degree-seeking program at least half-time.
+Parents with "good" credit histories may borrow up to the cost of attendance (COA) less other financial aid for their dependent undergraduate student who is enrolled in an undergraduate degree-seeking program at least half-time.
 Credit checks are performed by the Department of Education.